conradwt/rails-setup-guide-for-macos/README.md

         chmod 644 $HOME/id_rsa.pub
         ```

-    - doesn't have existing ssh keys
+    - if you don't have SSH keys

       - [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)